wkumari/draft-wkumari-dnsop-multiple-responses/README.md

        evict Additional records from the cache first (to help prevent cache filling attacks).

-   4. Iterative servers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to accept all, some or none of the Additional records.
+   4. Recursive resolvers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to accept all, some or none of the Additional records.

 9. IANA Considerations